 Non-student guest under the age of 16 are not required to present a photo ID to be signed in.
 If staying overnight, these guests must follow the outlined procedures:

-- Obtain prior approval from the Director of Residence Life and Housing or his/her designee and sign an agreement indicating that such student is (a) eighteen (18) years of age or older; and (b) has responsibility for the care, custody, and control of the minor while on University property.
+- Obtain prior approval from the Office of Residence Life and Housing by signing an agreement indicating that the host student is (a) eighteen (18) years of age or older; and (b) has responsibility for the care, custody, and control of the minor while on University property.

-- In addition, the student must provide an acknowledgement, a liability release, and an emergency medical care authorization for the minor from the minor’s parent or guardian to the student, unless otherwise determined by the Director, Office of Residence Life and Housing or his/her designee.
+- This agreement serves as an acknowledgement, a liability release, and an emergency medical care authorization for the minor from the minor’s parent or guardian to the host student, unless otherwise determined by the Office of Residence Life and Housing.
 The form can be located on the Office of Residence Life and Housings website at: Minor Guests.

 Health and Safety